List of I Got Caught Up in a Hero Summons, but the Other World Was at Peace! characters: Main characters

 A female protagonist in this story.
 She is one of the so-called six kings who rule over the demon realm.
 She has a carefree and friendly character but can show an evilish side when people she likes are treated disrespectfully.

 Chromeina is a demon who has lived several hundred years and is known as Hades in the mortal realm.

 She only has superficial knowledge of the human world which she amassed through conversations with former heroes.
 Kuromueina hates her true self as it shares similarities with Shellow Vernal.
 It is revealed that Kuromueina was once a part of Vernal's soul which developed its own personality and appearance.
 She is called Chro by her friends.
 Chro has short silver-colored hair and goldish eyes.

-According to Shilo-Vanal, the goddess of creation, Chromeina does not have a biological gender, instead Chro can switch between male and female.
+According to Shilo-Vanal, the goddess of creation, Chromeina does not have a biological gender, and can switch between male and female.
 Kronoa, the goddess of time, told that Chro invaded the celestial realm 20,000 years ago, took the appearance of a young girl after the conflict ended and acts as though the invasion had never taken place.